Berlin | Party of 9

 We grabbed another bus and headed back to the apartment, tomorrow was our journey home.
 Potsdamer market at the Mall of Berlin was very busy, but we later found out why.
 Not only was there a standard Christmas market, but the LGBT market was next to it, and the mall was putting on a performance.
 We have no idea what was said, but it was beautiful and the kids enjoyed it.

 The next morning was travel day.
 We decided to visit the Museum fur Naturkunde to drain some kid energy.
 Dinosaurs and the solar system, what could go wrong.
 We went to the train station, found a locker for our luggage and walked down the street to the museum.
 Did a little tour, had snacks and good times, and made sure to walk back in time to have lunch before jumping on the train.

-Since we were 9 people, including 3 children, and half had just flown 6200 km to visit us, strollers were needed.
-We brought a Bob Revolution SE single stroller, also we brought the Thule Cougar 2 double stroller.
+Since we were 9 people, including 3 children, and have had just flown 6200 km to visit us, strollers were needed.
+We brought our Bob Revolution SE single stroller, also we brought the Thule Cougar 2 double stroller.
 The Thule is slightly wider than the Bob but folds down flat.
-It fits nicely through an elevator door so we left it in the entrance of the apartment; perfect!
+It fits nicely through an elevator door so we left it at the entrance of the apartment; perfect!

 - Very stroller friendly